-- In allocating assets to support liabilities, the actuary would preserve the connection between unamortized capital gains, both realized and unrealized, and the asset segments that generated them. - The value of the assets that support insurance contract liabilities at the balance sheet date would be their value in the insurer's financial statements; i.e., book value, taking account of accrued investment income and of adjustments for impairment, amortized unrealized capital gains, and amortized realized capital gains. - The forecasted cash flow of the assets would take account of any related, off-balance sheet, financial instruments. - For valuation of segregated fund guarantees, the value of the assets and forecasted cash flow would take account of the insurer's hedging instruments existing at the balance sheet date. - The forecast of cash flow from taxes would take account of permanent and temporary differences between the amortization of capital gains in accordance with generally accepted accounting principles and in accordance with tax law.

-The assumed cash flow from policy dividends would avoid omission and double counting.
+- In allocating assets to support liabilities, the actuary would preserve the connection between unamortized capital gains, both realized and unrealized, and the asset segments that generated them. - .12 The value of the assets that support insurance contract liabilities at the balance sheet date would be their value in the insurer's financial statements. - .13 The forecasted cash flow of the assets would take account of any related, off-balance sheet, financial instruments. - .13.1 For valuation of segregated fund guarantees, the value of the assets and forecasted cash flow would take account of the insurer's hedging instruments existing at the balance sheet date. - .14 The forecast of cash flow from taxes would take account of permanent and temporary differences between the amortization of capital gains in accordance with generally accepted accounting principles and in accordance with tax law. - ^{.15} The assumed cash flow from policy dividends would avoid omission and double counting.
 For example, if the dividend scale includes distribution of a deferred realized capital gain (adjusted for any corresponding future tax asset or liability), then the assumed cash flow from policy dividends would exclude that distribution.
 In the opposite case, the assumed cash flow from policy dividends would provide for negative distribution of a deferred realized capital loss asset (net of any corresponding future tax liability).
 Such avoidance is appropriate only in the case of liabilities and would not be appropriate if the dividend scale included distribution of assets that support capital, or distribution of investment income on assets that support capital.